Disclosure: We love how our audience helps us grow. This post may contain affiliate links. Please check our disclosure policy for more information.

 This applies to all campgrounds, but especially to busy ones.
 Taking a shower in public facilities is great to freshen up, but don’t leave yourself prone to all the nasties that live on the ground in these areas.

-As they say with anything in nature, leave what you find, and this includes all the gremlins that live in public wash areas!
+As they say with anything in nature, leave what you find, including all the gremlins that live in public wash areas!
 Nice!

-We recently found out one tip that we thought was a great idea – using puppy training pee pads.
-They are great to quickly stand on when needed or to cover areas you want to place your clothes, etc. while taking a shower.
+We recently discovered one tip we thought was a great idea – using puppy training pee pads.
+They are great to stand on quickly when needed or to cover areas you want to place your clothes, etc. while taking a shower.
 Genius!

 Don’t leave valuables out